JamesYang007/autoppl/README.md

 ```

 Given its simplicity and expressiveness, we wanted to mimic this compact notation as much
-as possible for users of ou library.
+as possible for users of our library.

 For the model specified above, the code in AutoPPL could look like the following:
 ```cpp